Page last reviewed and updated: October 20, 2019

 Proving Possession with a Defendant’s Statement

 Proving possession is often accomplished with the defendant’s pre and post-arrest statements.
 For instance, after arrest, a defendant may admit to owning the drugs by blurting out before being arrested, “Those drugs are mine.”
 Pre-arrest statements are often difficult to suppress, as are statements made after arrest and Miranda rights have been read.
 Therefore after arrest, it is important to exercise the constitutional right to remain silent.
-Click here to read about the right to remain silent and the importance of exercising that right.
+Read more about criminal cases and constitutional rights.

 What is Possession in a Philadelphia Criminal Drug Case